 Old Norse was the North Germanic language spoken in Scandinavia during the Viking Age.
 Old Norse developed from Proto-Norse by the 8th century and existed until the end of the 12th century.
 In the written form it is found as late as in the 15th century.
-After that it began to develop into modern North Germanic languages: Icelandic, Norwegian, Swedish, Danish and Faroese.
-It is to be noted that Old Norse was written with the Younger Futhark runic alphabet (Elder Futhark had been in use earlier for the Proto-Norse).
-Younger Futhark, which had only 16 runes, was later replaced by medieval runes.
+After that it began to develop into modern North Germanic languages.
+It is to be noted that Old Norse was written with the Younger Futhark runes (Elder Futhark had been in use earlier for the Proto-Norse), and later with the Roman alphabet.